MicrosoftDocs/msteams-docs/msteams-platform/resources/messaging-extension-v3/create-extensions.md

 ### Request to install your conversational bot

-If your app contains a conversation bot, ensure it's installed in the conversation before loading your task module to get more context for your task module.
+If your app contains a conversation bot, ensure it's installed in the conversation before loading your dialog to get more context for your dialog.
 For example, you may need to fetch the roster to populate a people picker control, or the list of channels in a team.

 To facilitate this flow, when your message extension first receives the `composeExtension/fetchTask` invoke, check to see if your bot is installed in the current context.
 You can get this, by attempting the get roster call.
 For example, if your bot isn't installed, you return an Adaptive Card with an action that requests the user to install your bot.
 The user needs to have permission to install apps in that location.
 If they can’t install, the message prompts to contact the administrator.